 - The obvious place to start looking is in the Career that you want to do in the future.
 Find out the names and contact details of companies or organisations that operate within your chosen field and who can provide you with a worthwhile work placement.

 - However, most people aren’t sure what they would like to do, so instead think about the things you are interested in – If you enjoy children or sport, then why not your old primary school.
 If you are interested in cars, then you might like to work in your local Car Showrooms?
+If you are interested in animals, why not contact local dog groomers or dog walker?
 If you are stuck for ideas look on the website www.careersportal.ie

 - Ask your friends and family if they know of anybody who works in the career or job that you are interested in.
 If they do, ask them could they mention that you are looking for work experience.

 - Why not consider working for a local voluntary organisation or community group, such as charity shops, your local youth service, or for other ideas look at www.volunteerdlr.ie

 - Think about people in your support network – they could be teachers, parents, uncles/ aunts, grandparents, friends – if you are having a bit of difficulty, don’t be afraid to ask them for help!